chotapathak/chotapathak/README.md

 ## I'm a Student, Researcher, Developer, and Curios Learner!!

 - 🔭 I just launched my first journey: [Become A Blockchain SuperHero!]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
-- 👯 I’m looking to collaborate with other Curious Learner
+-  I’m looking to collaborate with other Curious Learner
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play games / learn arts drawing
+- ⚡  I love to play games / learn arts drawing

 ### Connect with me: